 Who should pick which

 For most buyers, Supreme Plus is the better starting point because it includes more features at a comparable structure.
-The one scenario where Supreme has a clear advantage is age: Supreme accepts entry up to 84 years under its Life option, while Supreme Plus is available up to 65 (verify on hdfclife.com at time of purchase).
-For buyers above 65, Supreme is the flagship option.
+The one scenario where Supreme has a clear advantage is age.
+Both Supreme and Supreme Plus accept entry up to 84 years under their Life and Life Plus options.
+Supreme Plus caps at 65 for the Life Goal option only.
+For most buyers above 65, either plan works — compare features before deciding.

 Click 2 Protect Life: the income-after-60 plan